 \subsection{Results}

-Figure \ref{fig:network} reports the out-of-sample excess cost for the noisy network flow problem with noise level $\tau \in \{0.0,0.5, 1.0\}$.
-First, observe that for all noise levels, the SPOT models produce a smaller excess cost in comparison to the CART counterparts.
-In general, the random forest implementations provide a further marginal reduction in excess cost.
+Figure \ref{fig:network} reports the out-of-sample excess cost for the noisy network flow problem.
 Gradient boosting models produce excess costs that are on average $50\%$ lower than the corresponding CART and SPOT costs.
-In all cases, however, the \dboost~ model most effectively minimizes the decision cost, further reducing the excess cost of the MSE boosting model by $30\%$-$60\%$, on average.
-We observe that the reduction in excess cost is greatest when the noise level is low and in general, deeper tree models tend to produce smaller excess costs.
+In all cases the \dboost~model most effectively minimizes the decision cost, further reducing the excess cost of the MSE Boosting model by $30\%-60\%$, on average.
+We observe that the reduction in cost is greatest when the noise level is low and in general deeper tree models tend to produce smaller costs.

-Figure \ref{fig:qp} reports the out-of-sample excess cost for the noisy quadratic program problem with noise level $\tau \in \{0.0,0.5, 1.0\}$.
-Here we note that the CART models produce smaller excess cost in comparison to the SPOT counterparts.
-Among the CART and SPOT models, the CART Forest produces the smallest excess cost across all noise levels and tree depths.
-Again, we observe that both gradient boosted models produce the smallest out-of-sample costs, and in most cases, the excess costs are $25\%$-$75\%$ smaller than the corresponding CART and SPOT costs.
-When $\tau = 0$, the average excess cost of the MSE Boosting model is approximately $22.2\%$ whereas the \dboost~ model produces an average excess cost of approximately $5.8\%$; a further $75\%$ reduction in excess cost over the `naive' gradient boosting model.
-In the majority of cases, the \dboost~ model produces the smallest excess cost, however, as the noise level increases the difference in excess costs in comparison to MSE Boosting is less substantial.
-In fact, when $\tau = 1$ and tree depth is greater than zero, the MSE Boosting model produces marginally lower excess costs.
-Finally, observe that when the noise level is high ($\tau = 1$) both gradient boosted models with tree depth $0$ produce the smallest excess cost; an argument in favour of low model complexity when the training dataset is noisy.
+Figure \ref{fig:qp} reports the out-of-sample excess cost for the noisy quadratic program problem.
+Again, we observe that both gradient boosting models produce the smallest out-of-sample costs with excess costs that are $25\%-75\%$ smaller than the corresponding CART and SPOT costs.
+When $\tau = 0$, the average excess cost of the MSE Boosting model is approximately $22.2\%$ whereas \dboost~produces an average excess cost of approximately $5.8\%$; a further $75\%$ reduction in excess cost over the traditional gradient boosting model.
+In general the \dboost~model produces the smallest excess cost, however, as the noise level increases the difference in excess costs is less substantial.
+In fact, when $\tau = 1$ and tree depth is greater than zero, the MSE Boosting and unlimited CART Forest models produces marginally lower excess costs.
+Finally, observe that when the noise level is high ($\tau = 1$) both gradient boosted models with tree depth $0$ produce the smallest excess cost.